TahvoDev/AXHaptics/README.md

-Since AXIS Trackers are no longer for sale, this repository will not be updated.
-Haptics are now featured in: https://github.com/ButterscotchV/AXSlime
+This repository will no longer be updated.
+Please use AXSlime instead for haptics support: https://github.com/ButterscotchV/AXSlime

 # AXHaptics